ygorrodrigues/wexproject/README.md

 - Country-Currency Format: Used "Country-Currency" format to handle countries with same currency names
 - The round to 2 decimal places of the converted purchase occurs after the conversion
 - Always sort the newest currency exchange rate so we can get the first result, if none is shown using the last 6 months we return an empty data
+- The currency conversion rate should be equal to or 6 months before the purchase date, cannot use future currencies

 ## Additional Resources